Youssef-Ym/Projct-1/README.md

 # 🌐 Online Education Website

-A responsive educational website built using HTML, CSS, and JavaScript.
+A responsive educational website built using HTML, CSS.
 The project simulates a modern online learning platform with multiple sections and a clean UI design.

 ---